California State Parks Peace Officer: Rangers

-Lifeguard
+Lifeguards

-Both Lifeguards and Rangers work in conjunction to enforce state law and park regulations in the 279 parks under the jurisdiction of the State of California.
+Both Lifeguards and Rangers work in conjunction to enforce state law and park regulations in the 280 parks under the jurisdiction of the State of California.

 Training

 All State Parks Peace Officers must complete a Peace Officer Standards and Training (P.O.S.T.) academy before being sworn in as a Ranger or a Lifeguard.
-The CA Department of Parks and Recreation hosts a P.O.S.T. academy specifically for S.P.P.O.s at the Butte College.
-The Ranger academy requires 6 to 8 months to complete, depending on the class.
-Each class typically consists of 40 cadets, both lifeguard and ranger.
+California State Parks hosts a P.O.S.T. academy specifically for S.P.P.O.s at the Butte College in Oroville, CA. The Ranger academy requires 6 to 8 months to complete, depending on the class.
+Each class consists of up to 50 cadets, both lifeguard and ranger.